Weird Patents: Everything You Need to Know

 Take a look, and know that you are in good company with your weird patent.
 For further reading on weird patents, take a look here for the 25 weirdest patents.

 If you need help with a weird patent, patent application or any legal need, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5-percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Menlo Ventures, and Airbnb.